 The source of an underground water leak can be hard to diagnose.
 In some cases a sewer leak can be mistaken for a water service line leak resulting in unnecessary and costly work being mistakenly performed.
-In this post we will explain when a sewer dye test is appropriate before underground plumbing work is commenced.
+In this post we will explain when a sewer leak test, also commonly called a sewer dye test, is appropriate before underground plumbing work is commenced.
 We will also explain the particular circumstances when a dye test is a good idea.

 How can a sewer line leak appear to be a water leak?

 Bear in mind that frequently fresh water and waste water can appear virtually alike.
 This is most prone to occur when the waste water in question is composed primarily of rain water.
-Although it is not a common occurrance, there are two primary cases when a leaking joint on house drain line can seem like a broken water service line:
+Although it is not a common occurrence, there are two primary cases when a leaking joint on house drain line can seem like a broken water service line:

 A hung house sewer is what is referred to when the house drain in a basement is above the finished grade of the basement floor.
 As house drain pipes get older the joints can leak causing water to leach out.
 This can particularly happen on older clay house sewers when cast iron pipe from the inside of the house is slid inside of clay pipe outside the house.